 - To graduate, an IDE Master student must successfully complete the MSc Graduation Project. - The MSc Graduation Project is a full-time course, and accounts for 30 EC.
-As 1 EC represents a study load of 28 hours, 30 EC represent a course's study load of 840 hours (= 20 weeks of full time work = 100 days)1.
+As 1 EC represents a study load of 28 hours, 30 EC represent a course's study load of 840 hours (= 20 weeks of full time work = 100 days) in total.
 Any project you are preparing to start should be doable within this timeframe, something to keep in mind when drawing up the project's assignment and planning. - The course allows you to set up your graduation project to your individual wish and ambitions, but should, at any time, match with its study load of 30 EC.
-This means, as individual wishes and needs differ from one another, also projects will differ in scheduled activities, aimed for results and time plan.
-However, they all will have to comply with a number of predefined procedures (Chapter 4), criteria and goals (Chapter 2). - Your project's set up should be summarised in the so-called Graduation Project Brief (see graduation website -> Downloads), which will guide you in setting up your project, and facilitate discussion with your (potential) supervisors.
-After your chair has approved the project's content, some formal checks will follow (e.g. on study progress) after which you are officially started. - You can start your project at an individual time and date 2, once you have met the requirements to start with regard to study progress and the organisation of the project.
-For study progress this implies that you have finished at least all first year MSc courses, and that you are registered as a full time student at our faculty.
+This means, as individual wishes and needs differ from one another, projects will differ in scheduled activities, aimed for results and time plan.
+However, all projects will have to comply with a number of predefined procedures (Chapter 4), criteria and goals (Chapter 2). - Your project's set up should be explicated in the Graduation Project Brief (download from graduation website), which will guide you in setting up your project, and facilitate discussion with your (potential) supervisors.
+After your chair has approved the project's content, some formal checks will follow (e.g. on study progress) after which you are officially started. - You can start your project at an individual time and date , once you have met the requirements to start with regard to study progress and the organisation of the project.
+For study progress this implies that you have passed at least all first year MSc courses, and that you have participated in the electives courses of the third semester of your programme.
+You also must be registered as a full time student at our faculty.
 See also paragraph 4.1.

-1 At the IDE Faculty, a regular, full time study week encompasses 42 hours.
+&lt;sup>1 At the IDE Faculty, a regular, full time study week encompasses 42 hours.

-2 This implies, the starting date can deviate from the start of a regular education period, and that you are allowed to work during holiday/no teaching periods (see also TU Delft Academic Calendar).
+&lt;sup>2 This implies, the starting date can deviate from the start of a regular education period, and that you are allowed to work during holiday/no teaching periods (see also TU Delft Academic Calendar).
 However, no rights can be claimed with regard to availability of staff when planning activities outside of regular teaching periods.

-• The course is deliberately scheduled in the second semester of the second year of your Master, to assure that you're well equipped.
-Please take into account that initiation of some types of projects (see schedule in paragraph 4.2) require more lead time, and more lead activities, than others.

-Preparing your graduation project is not included in the run time of the course itself, but will require some small effort from time to time, given that you start preparations in time (during your third master semester at the latest!) for example by consequently following the steps you had thought of when drafting your MYM Master Plan (see paragraph 1.2, Manage Your Master).
+• Take into account that initiation of some types of projects (see schedule in paragraph 4.2) require more lead time, and more lead activities, than others.
+Preparing your graduation project is not included in the run time of the course itself, and will require some small effort from time to time, given that you start preparing in time (in your third master semester at the latest!).

-If you don't succeed in starting preparations in time, project initiation could be perceived as a big effort at once!
-It is your own responsibility to move into action on time.
-However, there are few courses that will offer some support in this (see 1.2).
+If you don't succeed in starting these preparations in time, project initiation could be perceived as a big effort at once!
+Please note, that it is your own responsibility to move into action on time.
+However, there are few courses that will offer some support to get things going (see 1.2).

-You don't need to enroll in Osiris to formally start.
-Instead, after having composed your supervisory team, you must register as graduating student with your chair's departmental secretary.
-Once your Project Brief is officially approved (after all checks) you will be registered as graduating student and be enrolled in the IDE MSc Graduation Project Brightspace community.
+You don't enroll in Osiris to take the course and officially start.
+Instead, after having composed your supervisory team, you register as graduating student with your chair's departmental secretary.
+Once your Project Brief is officially approved (after all checks) you will be formally registered as graduating student and get enrolled in the IDE MSc Graduation Project Brightspace community.
 See also Chapter 4 for the full procedure.

-Fig. 1.1.1 A handy flyer is available to inform you on the full process, and that you might use as mnemonic to remind yourself of important actions to take.
-See Downloads on the graduation website.
+Fig. 1.1.1 A handy flyer is available giving an overview of the whole process.
+You might use it as mnemonic to remind yourself of important actions to take.
+See downloads on the graduation website.